Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Producing Specific Class Probability Distributions

 By modeling the decision to move from one class to another in this way, it is possible to approximate with which probability the model will predict each class.
 Algorithm \ref{algorithm_general_deepfool} provides the pseudocode of this approach.

 Note that the probability $t_{i,i}'$ represents the probability of maintaining an input in its own class $y_i$, and, therefore, these values should be as low as possible in order to ensure that we maximize the number of inputs that will fool the model.
 However, depending on the probability distribution of the classes we want to produce, a nonzero value for these probabilities may be needed to achieve such goals, for instance, if we require a high probability for one class but this class is seldomly reached from inputs belonging to the rest of classes.
+How to obtain transition matrices $T$ that comply all the aforementioned conditions will be discussed in detail in Section \ref{sec:methods}, where four different methods are proposed.

 Finally, we would like to point out that our approach is not subject to any particular targeted adversarial attack strategy, and, therefore, it is agnostic with regard to the particularities of the selected strategy (for example, the amount of information about the model that the adversary can exploit to generate the attacks).
+This allows the adversary to select the most appropriate attack depending on the requirements of the problem or scenario.
+For instance, for scenarios where the computation time is a critical aspect or for problems with a large number of classes, the adversary can opt for adversarial attacks with low computational cost.\footnote{It is worth pointing out that the process of generating an adversarial example for each target class is fully parallelizable, since each targeted attack is independent of the others, making our method applicable in practice even for problems with a large number of classes.} On the other hand, in less restrictive scenarios, the adversary can employ more effective attacks, at the expense of higher computational cost.